vekatze/neut/book/src/how-to-execute-types.md

 The type `item` is compiled into a pointer to this function.

-More generally, a type `a` is translated into a pointer to a closed function like below:
+More generally, a type `a` is translated into a pointer to a closed function like the following:

 ```neut
 define exp-a(selector, v) {